 Tasks include, but are not limited to:

-The study should cover all international telecommunication services taking into account advances in technology, next-generation networks (NGN), and regulatory developments.
+The study should cover all international telecommunication services, in the international and/or regional context, taking into account advances in technology, next-generation networks (NGN), and regulatory developments.
 In studying this Question, special explicit consideration should be given to the needs of developing countries**, and in particular to the least developed countries.

 In this context, the international and/or regional aspects of the following topics should be included: